Daniel Bress: Early life and education

 Bress was raised in Gilroy, California.
-He studied government at Harvard University, graduating in 2001 with a Bachelor of Arts magna cum laude.
+He studied government at Harvard University, graduating in 2001 with a Bachelor of Arts, magna cum laude.
 He worked as a paralegal at the Federal Trade Commission from 2001 to 2002, then attended the University of Virginia School of Law, where he was editor-in-chief of the Virginia Law Review.
-He graduated in 2005 with a Juris Doctor magna cum laude and Order of the Coif membership.
+He graduated in 2005 with a Juris Doctor with Order of the Coif membership.

-Legal career
+Career

 After graduating from law school, Bress served as a law clerk to judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit from 2005 to 2006 and then for justice Antonin Scalia of the Supreme Court of the United States from 2006 to 2007.
 He then entered private practice in the San Francisco office of the law firm Munger, Tolles & Olson.
 From 2011 to 2019, Bress was a partner at the Washington, D.C. office of Kirkland & Ellis.
 He has served as an adjunct professor of law at the University of Virginia and Columbus School of Law of the Catholic University of America.